liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. what's sad is how old we've become
 1. this animal is hard to tame; this subject is not easy to master
 1. I'm fueled by bitterness; bitterness feeds me
-1. It's pretty much even; It's fairly balanced; it\'s kind of even-steven
+1. It's pretty much even; It's fairly balanced; 这相当公平\nit\'s kind of even-steven
 1. storms in the U.S. have caused at least $35 billion worth of damage so far this year
 1. hold on to yourself
 1. Can you discuss the role of metadata in an OLAP database system?; Metadata in an OLAP database system serves as essential data about data, facilitating data organization, query optimization, data understanding, security, ETL processes, versioning, and system administration.\n